alexvasilikop/ChromGenomePlot/README.md

 Biopython
 ```

-In addition ```SAMtools``` and ```BEDTools```should be installed and on path.
+In addition ```SAMtools``` and/or ```BEDTools```should be installed and on path (depending on which analyses are performed).
 To control the versions of libraries and software, it is recommended to install them within a conda envronment.
 The pipeline has been tested using the following software and package versions:
 ```
 matplotlib                3.5.2
 seaborn                   0.11.2